haesbaert/ocaml-processor/README.md

 ### Future Work

+* Windows support, hopefully I work on this when I get a more comfortable windows environment to develop.
-Cache topology would be welcome, as well as CPU model/brand, which there is some support but I want to make it right before publishing.
-If you want to work on cache topology, you get beers !
+* Cache topology would be welcome as well.
+* CPU model/brand, there is some support but I want to make it right before publishing.

+If you want to work on cache topology, I'll send you beers.